 How Intermittent Fasting Impacts Your Skin

-Intermittent fasting’s goal is to burn off your unwanted body fat.
-However, our body genetics determine how we store fat and how our body will get rid of fat, and for most ladies, we tend to store fat in our tummy and buttocks first, and lose from these areas last, you may thus notice that you lose weight from your face first.
+The goal of intermittent fasting is to burn off your unwanted body fat.
+However, our genetics determine how we store fat and how our body will get rid of fat.
+Most women tend to store fat in the tummy and buttocks first and lose from these areas last.
+And unfortunately, many women start to lose weight from their faces first.

-In essence you will be losing the good fat that keeps your face looking full and plump.
-Obviously, not everyone (especially if you’re already overweight) may be upset with losing face fat, but the truth is that skin may become a little saggier and less firm after significant weight loss.
+In essence, you could lose the good fat that keeps your face looking full and plump.
+Obviously, not everyone will be upset with losing face fat, but the truth is that your skin may start to sag and become less firm after significant weight loss.

-This is where collagen supplements come in.
-While you’re doing intermittent fasting, you can still take collagen supplements to keep skin firm and full.
-Hyaluronic acid and collagen, in particular, are very helpful for keeping skin plump and taut.
+This is where using the best collagen supplements comes in.
+While you’re practicing intermittent fasting, you can still take drinkable collagen supplements to keep your skin firm and full.
+Hyaluronic acid and collagen in particular are essential when it comes to keeping the skin plump and taut.

-If you’re doing intermittent fasting, you can employ the 16/8 method and eat from a little after lunch time until bedtime and still be able to take the Taut Collagen supplement.
-For example, you can eat from 2pm to 10pm and take the supplement right before your 10pm bedtime.
-If you sleep later, you can adjust the hours accordingly.
+For example, you can eat from 2 pm to 10 pm and take the supplement right before your 10 pm bedtime.
+If you plan to sleep later, you can adjust your fasting hours accordingly.

-You can also drink Taut Collagen first thing in the morning, at least 30 mins before eating or drinking coffee.
+You can also drink Taut Collagen after you break your fast.
+And, we recommend you do so at least 30 mins before eating or drinking coffee.

-Ultimately, bear in mind that when you are fasting you are losing weight — which means fat loss under your skin, which means the potential of your skin appearing more saggy or sunken in.
-Loading up on collagen and hyaluronic acid can provide the extra boost of collagen you need to make sure it looks plump—so while your body is getting slim your face looks just as good.
+Ultimately, bear in mind that when you are fasting you will most likely be losing weight — which means you will lose fat under your skin.
+This can make your skin appear saggy or sunken.
+Loading up on collagen and hyaluronic acid can provide the extra boost of collagen you need to make sure your skin looks plump.
+As your body gets slim, your face will look just as good.